John-Titor/os9-m68k-ports/README.md

 Building requires Wine (to run the compiler and tools).
 Any recent version should do.
-Apple Silicon Macs require Crossover 21.0.0, available from Homebrew as `wine-crossover`; see https://github.com/Gcenx/homebrew-wine/.
+Apple Silicon Macs require Crossover 21.0.0, available from Homebrew as `wine-crossover`.
+See https://github.com/Gcenx/homebrew-wine/ for more details.

 ### Windows